fserb/bkc/pages/substrate/substrate.md

 ```sub:#Sub#begin+1+4,lens:#Sub#constr-1>#Sub#begin&#Sub.-1
 ```

-We will be random sampling from the available colors for each crack.
+We will also be random sampling from the available colors for each crack.

 ```add:#Substrate#get-1